Gromov-Hausdorff Distance for Directed Spaces: Preliminaries

 \subsection{Directed Spaces}

 Denote by $I$ the unit interval $[0,1]$ with the standard topology and consider another topological space $X$.
-A continuous map $\gamma\colon I\to X$ is called a \define{path} in~$X$; the points~$\gamma(0)$ and~$\gamma(1)$ are called source and target of the path, respectively.
-Specifying the source and the target of a path endows it with a notion of direction.
-Given two paths, $\gamma$, with source~$x$ and target~$x'$, and $\gamma'$ with source $x'$ and target~$x''$, their \define{concatenation}, $\gamma\gamma'\colon I \to X$ is a path, with source $x$ and target~$x''$, defined as
+A continuous map $\gamma\colon I\to X$ is called a \define{path} in~$X$; the points~$\gamma(0)$ and~$\gamma(1)$ are called the \define{source} and \define{target} of the path, respectively.
+Specifying the source and the target of a path endows it with a notion of direction, which allows us to say $\gamma$ is a path from $s$ to $t$.
+Given two paths, $\gamma$ and $\gamma'$, such that $\gamma$ has source~$x$ and target~$x'$, and $\gamma'$ has source $x'$ and target~$x''$, their \define{concatenation}, $\gamma\gamma'\colon I \to X$, defined as